PuZZleDucK/Inclusivity-2020-January/slides/fdroid1.md

 - <span class="fragment highlight-red">More than 2,300 apps compared to over 1.43 million on other app stores we won't mention</span>
 - <span class="fragment highlight-red">Researcher and developer Moxie Marlinspike criticised F-Droid for out-of-date versions</span>
+- <span class="fragment highlight-green">The client does not show the number of installs/downloads for each app</span>
 - <span class="fragment highlight-green">No formal app review process*</span>
 - <span class="fragment highlight-green">Uses its own keys to sign packages, so apps from another source must be reinstalled</span>
-- <span class="fragment highlight-green">The client show the number of installs/downloads for each app</span>

 ---